-At the outset, Major General Sheikh Pasha Habib Uddin, Director General, BIISS, welcomed and expressed his gratitude to Senior Director Eileen Laubacher for her gracious presence.
+At the commencement of his speech, Major General Sheikh Pasha Habib Uddin, Director General, BIISS, welcomed and expressed his gratitude to Senior Director Eileen Laubacher for her gracious presence.
 He said that throughout the last 50 years, the relationship between Bangladesh and the US has been defined by the common goal of global security, development, and a sustainable future.
 Being a reliable development partner, the US has already proven its dedication to Bangladesh by standing behind the country as it embarked on its spectacular development journey.
 Cooperation between the two countries has arguably grown in prominence across a number of dimensions.
-He argued that the US is not only Bangladesh's largest trading partner but also one of the major destinations for the country's readymade garments exports.
+General Uddin argued that the US, Bangladesh's largest trading partner, is also one of the major destinations for the country's readymade garments exports.
 Aside from economic ties, the two countries are also collaborating on various issues, including border security, maritime security, the fight against terrorism, peacekeeping, and defence cooperation.
 He said that the relations between the two countries have already been elevated from cooperation to partnership and the sectors of engagement have increased manifolds.
 The bilateral cooperation, in the last five decades, has significantly come a long way.
 Consequently, General Uddin argued that now it is time to see how the two countries can cooperate more in the face of evolving geopolitical realities since the US's enunciation of the Indo-Pacific strategy added a new significance to the Indo-Pacific region.

-The Director General noted that, with the emergence of the Indo-Pacific region, an epicentre of great power competition has been looming due to the region's vitality, especially its rapid economic growth and more importantly, its growing strategic relevance.
+The Director General noted that, with the emergence of the Indo-Pacific region, an epicentre of great power competition has been looming due to the region's vitality, especially its rapid economic growth and more crucially, its growing strategic relevance.
 Therefore, recognising such strategic significance, major powers are trying to readjust their engagement in the Indo-Pacific.
-With such attention from the major powers because of being a vital trading hub and having resource-rich sub-regions, the Indian Ocean region is also becoming essential in terms of strategic engagement.
+With such attention from the major powers because of being a vital trading hub and having resource-rich sub-regions, the Indian Ocean region is also becoming essential in terms to of strategic engagement.

-General Uddin recalled Honourable Prime Minister Sheikh Hasina's speech at the Paris Peace Forum in 2021.
+General Uddin recalled the speech that the Honourable Prime Minister Sheikh Hasina gave at the Paris Peace Forum in 2021.
 In which she said that the "Indo-Pacific region must be an area of peace and prosperity for all."
 Therefore, the Director General believes that all countries in the Indo-Pacific region must work together to address the growing security challenges in the region.
+In this regard, it is essential to discuss Bangladesh's Security and Defence cooperation with the US.
 He believes, being a key partner of Bangladesh, the US's counterterrorism cooperation with Bangladesh has helped law enforcement authorities execute investigation-led operations, dismantle terrorist networks, and increase the judiciary's capacity to prosecute terrorism cases.
 Besides, the US is also a crucial partner in Bangladesh's efforts to safeguard its borders and maritime security.
 The critical aspects of Bangladesh-US security cooperation include counterterrorism, military training and joint exercises, civilian security cooperation, peacekeeping operations, and disaster management.
 By training personnel through joint exercises and providing relevant military hardware like patrol boats, the US has assisted Bangladesh in improving its security across its vast marine space.
 General Uddin informed the audience that a good number of Bangladeshi military officers had received training in different US institutions.

-He also noted that Bangladesh offered training to foreign officers at its Defence Services Command and Staff College (DSCSC), Dhaka.
+Similarly, Bangladesh also offered training to foreign officers at its Defence Services Command and Staff College (DSCSC), Dhaka.
 In 2022, DSCSC trained 46 officers from different countries, including a good number of officers from the US.
 Trust between the Defense forces can only be built through such cooperative efforts.